 The good news is, when you know the secret to happiness, you don't really give a shit about what people say anyway.

-And it may be a mistake to call it the secret of happiness.
+And it may be a mistake to call it the secret to happiness.
 I don't know what will make you happy.
 If you don't have things in your life that bring you joy, you're screwed.
 These don't have to be big things, they probably shouldn't be in fact.
 If your happiness is dependent on a perfect relationship, with a loving family, and a rewarding job; your happiness is very tenuous.
 That's a lot of shit that's outside of your control.
 If your spouse cheats on you with your boss, your world crumbles.
 You need to be able to find your happiness in smaller things -- that is, happiness in: finding new music, excitement for films that are coming out, friends, a really good grilled cheese, sports, sex, nature, meeting new people, a new magic book, pets, skipping work, a back massage, television, doing nice things for others, jokes, this website... these sorts of things.

 This is the part of the equation people understand: you need to appreciate the small pleasures.
 But the corollary to this is even more important: you need to forget the big miseries.